Reactive Vs. Preventive Vs. Predictive Maintenance

 The concept behind predictive maintenance is not new.

-Technology, including sensors, computers, and software, has finally caught up with the concept behind the idea and more importantly, have become affordable enough for widespread implementation across an organization.
+Technology, including sensors, computers, and software, has finally caught up with the concept behind the idea and more importantly, has become affordable enough for widespread implementation across an organization.

 The data captured from the various connected systems and sensors make it possible for maintenance and reliability teams to analyze their assets and their maintenance strategies like never before.